Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 01.44.55 UTC
+- WIB: Jumat, 1 Agustus 2025 02.25.57 UTC
-- WITA: Jumat, 1 Agustus 2025 02.44.55 UTC
+- WITA: Jumat, 1 Agustus 2025 03.25.57 UTC
-- WIT: Jumat, 1 Agustus 2025 03.44.55 UTC
+- WIT: Jumat, 1 Agustus 2025 04.25.57 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success